What Can My Attorneys Do?

 Can my Attorneys put me into care?

-If you Attorneys are appointed in the Health and Care decisions LPA, they may be able to make decisions about putting you into care, providing that you no longer have capacity to make these decisions yourself.
+If you Attorneys are appointed in the Health and Care decisions Lasting Power of Attorney, they may be able to make decisions about putting you into care, providing that you no longer have capacity to make these decisions yourself.
 If you still have capacity, they won’t be able to make decisions on your behalf about care.
 Although, you can still discuss this with them, if you wanted to.

 Can my attorneys be beneficiaries of my Will?